 - Cut long strands of zucchini with kitchen scissors so they are easier to work with.

 - 2 pounds of zucchini will yield an amount that fits perfectly in a large skillet without crowding the zucchini.
 This amount will feed about 4 as a side dish.

-The end goal when cooking zoodles is to make them crisp tender and never soggy.
+The end goal when cooking lemon garlic zoodles is to make them crisp-tender and never soggy.

-- Make Lemon Garlic Zucchini Noodles in batches to serve more people or for larger serving sizes.
+- Cook in batches to serve more people or for larger serving sizes.

 - Rubber tongs are very helpful to turn zucchini noodles while they are cooking.